Vox: Single Manual Continentals

 V301Esinglept1.jpg (56039 bytes) Yep, this one is Italian, through and through.
 It's a V301/E2, but look at those leg braces!
 And there's no evidence that this one has been re-covered or otherwise modified.
 All I can figure is that the first few models out of the Italian factory used the UK stands with the single-point leg braces, and later went to the crossed style.
 I've seen a handful like this, all with very low serial numbers, so I don't believe it's a one-off or a hatchet job or anything like that.

-The only date I have for one is 6/27/66, the earliest date I've seen for any Italian Continental.
+The only date I have for one is 6/27/66, the earliest date I've seen for any Italian Continental, and just after the latest date I've seen for any US Continental.

 (Thanks to Sandy A. for these photos)